ShravaniDurgi2093/Save_user_info_with_Amazon_Lex_chatbot/README.md

 # Save_user_info_with_Amazon_Lex_chatbot
 This is project 4 of AI and AWS five series projects.
-🚀 Building Smarter Chatbots with hashtag#AWSLex! 💡
+<p>🚀 Building Smarter Chatbots with hashtag#AWSLex! 💡
 As part of my AI x AWS journey, I just wrapped up an exciting project—teaching a chatbot how to remember user info securely! 🎯
 In my first three projects, I explored:
 ✅ Defining intents & responses 💬